 The book "Agile!
-The Good, the Hype and the Ugly" by Bertrand Meyer provides a review of agile principles, techniques and tools.
-It explores the agile methods Extreme Programming, Lean Software, Scrum and Crystal and provides suggestions on what to use or not to use from them, based on software engineering principles and research and personal experience of the book author.
+The Good, the Hype and the Ugly" provides a review of agile principles, techniques and tools.
+It explores the agile methods Extreme Programming, Lean Software, Scrum and Crystal.
+4

 The book Retrospectives for Organizational Change by Jutta Eckstein explores how agile retrospectives can be applied to initiate and implement organizational change.

 In an interview with InfoQ Karl Scotland explains the kanban canvas and explores how it can be used to create shared insights and decide upon the approach to intervene in organizations.
 1